-This year’s housing market has been plagued with low inventory, rising home prices, and endless bidding wars, making it hard for some would-be homeowners to get their foot in the door.
+The 2020 housing market was plagued by low inventory, rising home prices, and endless bidding wars, making it hard for some would-be homeowners to get their foot in the door.
 Will 2021 be any different?
 Or, will it be a good time to buy a house?

-If you’ve been eyeing a home purchase but have sat out due to 2020’s competitive market (not to mention the other challenges the year has come with), you might be wondering just that.
+If you’ve been eyeing a home purchase but have sat out due to 2020’s competitive market (not to mention the other challenges last year came with), you might be wondering just that.

-Though there’s no crystal ball, a clearer picture is starting to emerge of what next year’s housing market may look like.
+Though there’s no crystal ball, a clearer picture is starting to emerge of what this year’s housing market may look like.
 Here’s what you need to know:

 Interest rates should remain low.